MicrosoftDocs/xamarin-docs/docs/graphics-games/cocossharp/ccspritesheet.md

 ---
-title: "Improving Framerate with CCSpriteSheet"
+title: "Improving frame rate with CCSpriteSheet"
 description: "CCSpriteSheet provides functionality for combining and using many image files in one texture.
 Reducing texture count can improve a game’s load times and framerate." ms.topic: article ms.prod: xamarin